 How do I qualify for the enhanced rate?

-Family providers and centers who are exempt from Office of Child Care (OCC) licensing must meet specific training requirements of the Oregon Registry if they wish to receive the enhanced rate.
+Family providers and centers who are exempt from Office of Child Care (OCC) licensing must meet specific training requirements of the Oregon Registry to receive the enhanced rate.
 These requirements include:

-- Having completed at least two hours of training on Recognizing and Reporting Child Abuse and Neglect;
+- Completing at least two hours of training on Recognizing and Reporting Child Abuse and Neglect

-- Agreeing to complete and submit proof of a minimum of eight hours additional training related to child care issues every two years.
+- Agreeing to complete and submit proof of a minimum of eight hours of additional training related to child care issues every two years

-The enhanced rate will take effect no later than 60 days after your name has been added to the Oregon Registry.
+You will receive the enhanced rate within 60 days of your name being added to the Oregon Registry.

 How do I get a higher rate for children with special needs?